-- 1. Describe various chemical and physical methods of controlling microbial growth. - 2.
-Compare sterilization, antisepsis, disinfection, and sanitization. - 3.
-Discuss the discovery of chemotherapeutics and the emergence of antibiotic resistance.
+- 1. Describe various chemical and physical methods of controlling microbial growth - 2.
+Compare sterilization, antisepsis, disinfection, and sanitization - 3.
+Discuss the discovery of chemotherapeutics and the emergence of antibiotic resistance

 To prevent the spread of human disease, it is necessary to control the growth and abundance of microbes through physical or chemical control methods.
-Many of these methods kill cells by dissolving membranes, disrupting osmotic balance, or denaturing proteins and/or nucleic acids.
-When selecting an antimicrobial method, it is necessary to consider the surface to be treated as well as the resistance level of the microorganisms targeted.
+Many of these methods kill cells by disrupting membranes, disrupting osmotic balance, denaturing proteins and/or nucleic acids, or chemically modifying cells.
+When selecting a method to remove microbes or to control their growth, it is necessary to consider the type of item or surface to be treated as well as the resistance level of the microorganisms being targeted.
 For example, surgical instruments require a much higher level of cleanliness than clothes washed in a laundry machine.

-The most extreme protocols for microbial control aim to achieve sterilization: the complete removal or killing of all vegetative cells, endospores, and viruses from the targeted item or environment.
-Sterilization can be accomplished by using very strong chemicals or gases, or by physical means, including moist or dry high heat, ionizing radiation, or ultrafiltration.
-Most laboratories and clinical facilities use an autoclave for sterilizing glassware, media, and instruments.
-An autoclave is a chamber that is heated to 121 °C for a minimum of 15 minutes to ensure that all microorganisms and endospores are killed.
-For heat-sensitive or flammable materials, ethylene oxide gas treatment is an effective means of sterilization.
+The most extreme protocols for microbial control aim to achieve sterilization or complete removal or killing of all vegetative cells, endospores, and viruses from the targeted item or environment.
+Sterilization can be accomplished by using very strong chemicals or gases, or by physical means including moist or dry high heat, ionizing radiation, or ultrafiltration.
+For example, glassware for in our laboratory exercises is sterilized by using an autoclave heated to 121 °C for a minimum of 15 minutes.
+For heat-sensitive materials or those that might be flammable, ethylene oxide gas treatment is an effective means of sterilization.

 Although sterilization is ideal for many medical applications, it is not always practical for other purposes.
-Pasteurization is one form of microbial control for food that kills pathogens and reduces the number of spoilage-causing microbes while maintaining food quality.
-This is achieved by exposing products to moderate heat treatment (typically 72°C) for short periods of time (typically 15 seconds).
-The process was first developed by Louis Pasteur in the 1860s as a method for preventing the spoilage of beer and wine and is still used today for many products such as milk, juices, cheese, and honey.
+Pasteurization is one form of microbial control for food that kills pathogens and reduces the number of spoilage-causing microbes while maintaining food quality by exposing products to low temperature treatment (typically, 72°C) for short periods (15 seconds).
+The process was first developed by Louis Pasteur in the 1860s as a method for preventing the spoilage of beer and wine but is used today for many products such as milk, juices, cheese, and honey.
 However, because pasteurized food products are not sterile, they will eventually spoil.

-To inactivate microbes on fomites or nonliving surfaces, chemicals called disinfectants are used.
-Disinfectants do not achieve sterilization because some microbes may survive treatment.
-Vinegar is a natural disinfectant due to its high acidity, and halogens such as chlorine bleach are routinely used to clean laboratory benches.
-Unlike disinfectants, antiseptics are antimicrobial agents that are safe for use on living tissues.
+To inactivate microbes on nonliving surfaces, chemical disinfectants are often used.
+Disinfectants do not achieve sterilization because some microbes and endospores may survive.
+Vinegar is a natural disinfectant due to its high acidity.
+Chemicals such as chlorine bleach are routinely used to clean nonliving surfaces such as laboratory benches or clinical surfaces.
+Unlike disinfectants, antiseptics are safe for use on living tissues.
 Treating a cut with hydrogen peroxide is an example of antisepsis.
-When microbes are removed from the skin after using an alcohol swab, hand sanitizer, or betadine scrub, the process is called degerming.
+Degerming significantly reduces microbes on the skin surface.
+Wiping the skin with an alcohol swab before giving an injection or prepping for surgery by scrubbing with soap and betadine are examples of degerming.